 Parkinson's disease (PD) is an accelerating brain disorder that affects the body movement.
-Cells present in substantia nigra releases dopamine chemical that goes and attach with the dopamine receptors which controls the body movements.
+Cells present in the substantia nigra releases dopamine chemical that goes and attaches to the dopamine receptors which controls the body's movements.
 In this disease, cells in the brain die off and impair the body movements.
 Nearly one million people in the United States are living with Parkinson's disease.

 Causes of Parkinson’s disease:

 Normally, the neurons produce a vital brain chemical known as dopamine.
-It serves as a chemical messenger and controls the body movements.
-A lack of dopamine activity causes loss of body movements.
-In this disease, there is deterioration of neurons and there is less production of dopamine in brain.
-There are various factors which triggers this condition are
+It serves as a chemical messenger and controls the body's movements.
+A lack of dopamine activity causes a loss of body movements.
+In this disease, there is deterioration of neurons and there is less production of dopamine in the brain.
+There are various factors that trigger this condition are

 Signs and Symptoms:

 It differs from person to person.
-During the initial phase of the disease, there is difficulty in completing day to day tasks.
-Presence of tremors or shaking in the limbs is generally observed.
-Poor posture, lose of balance and abnormal facial expressions.
-With progression, there is reduction in the body movements along with the muscle stiffness and speech problems.
+During the initial phase of the disease, there is difficulty in completing day-to-day tasks.
+The presence of tremors or shaking in the limbs is generally observed.
+Poor posture, loss of balance, and abnormal facial expressions.
+With progression, there is a reduction in body movements along with muscle stiffness and speech problems.
 Antiparkinsonism drug therapy drastically reduces these symptoms and improves the way of living.

 Some of the common signs are as mentioned below: